pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/VersioningAndWorkspaces/Workspaces/Index.rst

          All

    Custom workspaces
-         All, but you can disable any of the types “Element”, “Page” and “Branch”.
+         All, but you can disable any of the types "Element", "Page" and "Branch".

 .. container:: table-row